Blizarre/mountain/README.md

 Todo:
 - improve performance:
-  - improve the logic behind the repeating map, potentially making power of two maps mandatory
   - remove `/` and `*` from the inner loop
   - Use a smaller scale image for the heightmap
 - add texture interpolation for the ground